 Race Briefing - this is compulsory for all entrants and will be held at Base Camp 15 minutes before the start of your event.

 Compulsory Gear - due to the looped nature of the course we do not have a compulsory gear list, but all competitors must have a change of warm clothes available to them at base camp.
 Details on the waiver page as outlined below.
 The weather can change quickly and dramatically in the valley.
 You do not have to carry your own water but if you envisage a loop taking you longer than 90 minutes we would advise you strongly to do so.
 There are no aid stations on course.

 Race Waiver & Rules - please familiarise yourself with these.
 They form part of your acceptance of entry and are a crucial part of the safety management plan during the event.
 You will find these on the "Yes, I'm Krayzie Enough" pages.
-This must be printed out, signed and handed in at race registration ... place and times to be advised.
+You will sign your acknowledgement that you have read, understood and agreed to abide by these when you register on race day.

 Showers - there are hot showers available to all competitors post race.
 Please bring your own towels and personal items.